 For any further information on how your four-legged loved ones can weather a hurricane please call your veterinarian, or the local (in Palm Beach County) Red Cross at (561) 833-7711.

-Hurricane Season continues through the beginning of November
+Hurricane Season continues through the end of November

 If you live in a flood zone plan now to have your pets housed safely if a hurricane strikes.
-Harmony Animal Hospital is one in a series of Red Cross Pet Shelters.
-If you can’t take your pet with you to safety, (pets are not allowed in Red Cross shelters for people) bring him or her here.
+Harmony Animal Hospital is one in a series of Pet Shelters.
+If you can’t take your pet with you to safety, (pets are not allowed in Red Cross shelters for people) bring him or her here if we are not going to be directly hit by a Category 4 or 5.
+If we are you will have to plan on bringing your pet with you o bring to a friend’s house.